HuiZhang-Math/BCDfor01network/README.md

-# PBCD_for_01network
+# BCD_for_01network
-Related to 《Optimality analysis and Proximal BCD algorithm for 0/1 Deep Neural Networks》 Including two dataset: MNIST and FishionMNIST
+Related to 《0/1 Deep Neural Networks via Block Coordinate Descent》 Including (i) training a network in two dataset: MNIST and FishionMNIST (ii) and test 0/1 network robust.